-Learning how to grow wheatgrass is a fun and easy project (with yummy and healthy results!).
+Learning how to grow wheatgrass is a fun and easy project (with yummy, nutritious results!).
 These instructions explain exactly what you need to do to learn how to grow your own wheatgrass.

-Wheatgrass is typically grown indoors in small trays for use in juicing and smoothies.
-Dry, clean wheat seeds are soaked in clean water for several hours, placed on top of moist potting soil, and kept moist until they germinate.
-The seeds grow thin white roots and nutrient-rich green shoots.
-The healthy green blades of wheatgrass can then be harvested and used immediately.
+Wheatgrass is easy to grow indoors in small trays for use in healthy recipes.
+Wheat seeds are soaked in clean water for several hours, placed on top of moist potting soil, and kept moist until they germinate.
+The seeds then grow thin white roots and nutrient-rich edible green shoots.
+The healthy green blades of wheatgrass can be harvested and used immediately in juicing and smoothies.

 Your kitchen wheatgrass garden tray will be the perfect addition to your kitchen decor and your juicing routine!
 Or it will become a target for your cat.
 Let’s find out!